Dingchang-UoA/Dingchang-UoA/README.md

 ## Hi there 👋, I am Dingchang Shi.
 Feel free to call me Vane!

 I'm a completing PhD student in **Biomedical Sciences** at the **University of Auckland**, specialising in **Computational Biology**.
-My work bridges biology, data science, and high‑performance computing to uncover insights that support real‑world decision‑making in both **academia** and **industry**.
+Also, I work as a data scientist in the lab to support peer researchers to tranform the complex biological data into meaningful insights.
+My work bridges biology, data science, statistics and mathametical modelling to infom decision‑making in both **academia** and **industry**.

 ### 🔬 What I Work On
-- 🧬 Spatial and computational metabolomics
+- 🧬 Spatial metabolomics and medical imaging
 - 🧠 Machine learning and multivariate modelling
 - 🧹 Reproducible pipelines & workflow optimisation
 - 📊 Turning complex biological data into intrepretable and actionable insights